dbader/most-important-contacts-ios/README.md

 ![Demo application screenshot](https://raw.github.com/dbader/most-important-contacts-ios/master/screenshot.jpg)

-This repository contains code for an App Store-legal heuristic that guesses the most important contacts in a user's address book on iOS.
+This repository contains code for an App Store-legal heuristic that guesses the favorite contacts in a user's address book on iOS.
 Many iOS apps provide an "invite your friends" feature.
 From a usability design perspective it is desireable that the app suggests friends that are likely to be invited by the user.

 The code is described in closer detail in this [blog post](http://dbader.org/blog/most-important-contacts-ios).